-When electronic or video distance measuring equipment is used a chief judge is placed as the official in charge in a similar way as is the case with photo finish or transponder timing.
-In the case of video measurement, the chief measurement judge will be expected to take a more active and hands-on role during the events, than would be the case with fully on-field electronic distance measurement.
+When electronic or video distance measuring equipment is used a Chief Judge is placed as the official in charge in a similar way as is the case with photo finish or transponder timing.
+In the case of video measurement, the Chief Measurement Judge will be expected to take a more active and hands-on role during the events, than would be the case with fully on-field electronic distance measurement.

-In particular this should involve ensuring that an appropriate communication system is in place between the on-field judges and the judges undertaking the video reading to ensure that each measurement is correctly made and that in the case of the horizontal jumps, the landing mark is not raked out until an image has been confirmed.
+In particular this should involve ensuring that an appropriate communication system is in place between the on-field Judges and the Judges undertaking the video reading to ensure that each measurement is correctly made and that in the case of the Horizontal Jumps, the landing mark is not raked out until an image has been confirmed.

-Whether it is the chief measurement or another judge who is responsible for ensuring the video reading is correct, he must be especially careful to ensure that the current, and not a previous, trial is the one that is measured.
+Whether it is the Chief Measurement Judge or another Judge who is responsible for ensuring the video reading is correct, he must be especially careful to ensure that the current, and not a previous, trial is the one that is measured.